gamemayed/Files-and-Folders-Lister-Z/USER_MANUAL.md

 - For MacOS, use the provided launch scripts:  `Lister Z.command`, or `Lister Z GUI.command`.

 See `README.md` for more details.

-For support or more information, refer to the project README or contact the developer.
+For support or more information, refer to the project README or contact Ium10.